LibraryThing: Some Tips on Getting Book Reviews from Giveaways

-Last week on the blog we talked about GoodReads giveaways and how to run a successful one.
+Last week on the blog we talked about GoodReads giveaways.
 While the GoodReads giveaways are great, they currently only allow paperback copies to be given away, so for those authors with digital books, or on a very tight budget, it’s not an option.

 LibraryThing is a site that works much like GoodReads, and they DO allow eBook giveaways.
 I invited author Robert B. Lowe, who tried a Library Thing giveaway last week, to give us his thoughts on the experience.
 Take it away, Robert!